 “There is a blurry line between moral statements and politics.
 We could use our work day debating what to do about various unrelated challenges in the world, but that would not be in service of the company or our own interests as employees and shareholders.”

-Sixty Coinbase employees, or roughly 5% of its staff, following the September announcement.
-Armstrong that a "silent majority" of employees sided with him on keeping politics out of Coinbase.
-However, some who stayed have allegedly felt their freedom of speech has been stifled, with staff being required to erase certain politically-themed correspondence posted internally on the Slack messaging platform.
+Sixty Coinbase employees, or roughly 5% of its staff, reportedly left the crypto firm following the September announcement.
+Armstrong claimed in an Oct.
+1 meeting that a "silent majority" of employees sided with him on keeping politics out of Coinbase.
+However, some who stayed have allegedly felt their freedom of speech has been stifled, with staff being required to erase certain politically themed correspondence posted internally on the Slack messaging platform.
 There is no constitutionally mandated right to free speech within private companies, however.